michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Then answered Zophar the Naamathite, and said,

-2. Therefore do my thoughts cause me to answer, and for this I make haste.I make…: Heb. my haste is in me
+2. Therefore do my thoughts cause me to answer, and for this I make haste.

 3. I have heard the check of my reproach, and the spirit of my understanding causeth me to answer.

 4. Knowest thou not this of old, since man was placed upon earth,

-5. That the triumphing of the wicked is short, and the joy of the hypocrite but for a moment?short: Heb. from near
+5. That the triumphing of the wicked is short, and the joy of the hypocrite but for a moment?

-6. Though his excellency mount up to the heavens, and his head reach unto the clouds;clouds: Heb. cloud
+6. Though his excellency mount up to the heavens, and his head reach unto the clouds;

 7. Yet he shall perish for ever like his own dung: they which have seen him shall say, Where is he?